ansible/ansible/docs/docsite/rst/playbooks_filters.rst

       state_static:
         value: present

-The spec file above will return a JSON data structure that is a list of hashs with the parsed VLAN information.
+The spec file above will return a JSON data structure that is a list of hashes with the parsed VLAN information.

 The same command could be parsed into a hash by using the key and values